Subdural Hematoma (SDH)

 Anatomy of the injury

 The covering of the brain is called the dura.
+The dura completely surrounds the brain.
 When a hemorrhage occurs from bleeding underneath the dura, a blood clot forms between the brain and the dural.

 What is a subdural hematoma?